dusten/Sonoff_Basic_Timer/README.md

   - This code should be a quick replacement on the *Sonoff Basic*.

-  - You should be able to add your WiFi, Blynk Server, and Auth token, flash the code to the *Sonoff Basic* and not have to look at another thing.
+  - You should be able to add your WiFi, Blynk Server, and Auth token, flash the code to the *Sonoff Basic* and be ready to connect to your Blynk Server.

   - Is this code feature compelete, ***NO***.
 Lots of little things need to be done.
     Sunrise/Sunset timers, Alert Mode, Manual Mode, IFTTT integration, and more...?